carpentries/amy/docs/users_guide/index.md

 ### AMY Dashboard

 All the menus and a search bar are displayed across the top.
-The main page has two columns, showing published workshops and unpublished workshops.

-This view can be filtered to show workshops assigned to the logged in administrator, unassigned workshops, or all workshops.
+The main page has two columns, showing current workshops and in prograss workshops.
+This view can be filtered to show workshops assigned to the logged in administrator, another administrator, unassigned workshops, or all workshops.

 ![AMY dashboard](images/amy_dashboard.png)

-* *Published workshops* have a complete start and end date, a valid url, and a complete location.
+* *Current workshops* have a complete start and end date, a valid url, and a complete location.
-* *Unpublished workshops* are all workshops that do not meet the criteria to be published.
+* *In progress workshops* are all workshops that do not meet the criteria to be published.

-Published workshops will show up on the Software Carpentry, Data Carpentry, or Library Carpentry website, depending on how they are tagged.
+Current workshops will be listed on The Carpentries website and the corresponding lesson program website if the box to publish the workshop is checked.

-From here you can also add new [persons](#adding-a-new-person), [events](#adding-a-new-event), [organisations](#adding-a-new-organization), or [airports](#adding-a-new-airport) to the database.
+From here you can also add new [persons](#adding-a-new-person), [events](#adding-a-new-event), [organisations](#adding-a-new-organisation), or [airports](#adding-a-new-airport) to the database.

 ![AMY add new elements](images/amy_add_new.png)